wesleywerner/dregosadv/docs/design.md

 # TODO
 * Add ABOUT
-* Make the stone egg large and heavy, you lug it around?
 * Try get oil on inventory items, and examining oily things descriptions
 * Change the win condition to when you get in the canoe with the treasure
 * Returning to the canoe, if you had caught the fish, you find it cooking over a fire